We’ll walk you through the key milestones on the way to a zero-emissions fleet.

 Step 3: Order and prepare

-For now, however, there is an upside to having an interval between ordering and delivery: it provides you with the opportunity to do the pre-arrival prep work needed for EV operations.
 If you plan to install chargers at your depot, warehouse or other commercial facility, that infrastructure may take anywhere from a few months to two years to build, depending on whether there’s a need for a significant electrical service upgrade.
+We always recommend ensuring your charging stations are ready in advance of your vehicle delivery.

 So which of your fleet vehicles can be transitioned to EV?
 Learn how to assess your fleet in the next section.